The Efficiency Frontier: Classical Shadows versus Direct Quantum Measurement: Conclusion

 In this paper, we have conducted a comprehensive resource estimation of the classical shadow technique, encompassing both classical and quantum components.
 Unlike existing approaches, which often rely on empirical or simulation-based analysis, our study provides an analytical and quantitative framework for resource estimation, which can more accurately predict the consumed resources.

-Our research results reconfirm that the classical shadow method achieves logarithmic resource savings in terms of the number of measurements.
-However, when dealing with both complex and irregular observables as well as extremely simple ones, it does not show significant advantages compared to the Quantum footage method.
-Our findings refine the applicable scope of this method, thereby deepening our understanding of its practical performance.

-Specifically, our analysis shows that, under certain assumptions, the classical shadow method offers resource advantages in the following scenarios: (i) when the number of observables expressed as linear combinations of Pauli matrices is large; and (ii) when the number of observables represented as large Hermitian matrices is in a certain rage.
-Since our estimates for floating-point operations and shadow norms are based on worst-case assumptions, the actual resource costs in practice are expected to be lower.
+Our results reaffirm that the classical shadow method achieves logarithmic savings in the number of measurements.
+However, it does not show a significant advantage over direct quantum measurement when observables are either extremely simple or highly complex and irregular.
+This clarifies the method’s practical scope.
+Specifically, under typical assumptions, the method is advantageous when: (i) the number of observables expressed as linear combinations of Pauli operators is large, or (ii) the number of large Hermitian-matrix observables falls within a certain range.
+As our estimates are based on worst-case bounds, practical resource costs are likely lower.

-This study offers valuable guidance for the practical deployment of quantum measurement techniques.
-One notable challenge that remains is the development of an adaptive switching mechanism between the classical shadow method and quantum footage, particularly in dynamic observation scenarios—such as real-time updates in many-body systems.
-This capability is essential for time-dependent applications like real-time monitoring of quantum systems and dynamic simulations in quantum chemistry.

-Moreover, resource consumption curves for both measurement methods can be accurately emulated via classical simulations.
-This enables pre-planned optimization of measurement strategies tailored to specific application scenarios, significantly reducing resource redundancy and experimental cost.

-Additional contributions of this work include a step-by-step comparative analysis of the classical shadow method versus quantum footage in the extraction of physical properties, a theoretical investigation of upper bounds under real-world constraints, and a detailed discussion on the formulation of various types of observables.
-These efforts further enhance the generality and applicability of the proposed approach, with detailed derivations and results provided in the appendix.

-In future work, first, since this article only considered the case of Pauli measurement, we will incorporate the Clifford measurement method in our future research to make the resource comparison between the classical shadow and quantum footage methods more comprehensive.
-Second, we may have overlooked the impact of some quantum noise in the process of estimating resource consumption, and we will take the influence of certain types of noise into account in future work.
-Finally, this article only provided detailed resource estimation and analysis regarding time consumption; we can certainly conduct a comparison of the energy consumption of the two methods within the overall resource estimation, thereby making our entire comparison framework more practically meaningful for energy efficiency \cite{tu2025towards}.